Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Ethiopia and from Calgary.
+I'm losing my edge to the kids from Zimbabwe and from Lyon.

 But I was there.